-It has just under five million inhabitants, but that hasn’t stopped manufacturing innovation in Costa Rica from being at the forefront in Latin America.
-Consult with the Central American Group about your Costa Rican investments plans.
+It has just under five million inhabitants, but that hasn’t stopped innovation in Costa Rica from being at the forefront of Latin American manufacturing.
+Consult with the Central American Group about your Costa Rican investment plans.

 According to Costa Rica’s Export Trade Promotion Agency (Procomer), the fact that companies such as Microsoft, Intel, Hewlett Packard, Google, and Amazon are present in the country is due to the high level of education of its population, as well as to the nation’s economic and political stability.
 In addition to achieving manufacturing innovation, Costa Rica is becoming a hotspot location for the establishment of shared services operations facilities.

 In addition to its demographic advantages, the country has also been favored by its geographical location and convenient connectivity to large Latin American and US markets.

 Since the economic and trade opening that the nation experienced three decades ago, Costa Rican innovation has made it a magnet for large technology multinationals.
 According to the Global Innovation Index’s 2019 rankings, Costa Rica ranks second to Chile as Latin America’s most innovative nation.
 As such, Costa Rica remains engaged in its plan to attract more foreign investment, to encourage the creation of new homegrown technology companies, and to export a greater volume of value-added products.

 Manufacturing innovation in Costa Rica: A rocket to Mars in 39 days